Jnlien/Jnlien/README.md

 - **Vice City**
 - **Liberty City**

+***

-## 🇺🇸 US Version — Jul!en Introduction
+## Version US — Jul!en Introduction

 Hey!
 I’m **Jul!en**, a **FiveM server developer** and a huge fan of the **Grand Theft Auto** franchise.

-I build and improve systems to deliver an immersive, smooth, and optimized RP experience—directly inspired by the GTA universe I’ve always loved.
+I build and improve systems to deliver an immersive, smooth, and optimized RP experience directly inspired by the GTA universe I’ve always loved.

 ### ❤️ Favorite GTA settings
 - **San Andreas**